pskelsey/4C-model/docs/Documentation.md

 ## Model Tab
-..*Fitting a model to your own data
+*Fitting a model to your own data
-..*Creating your own model
+*Creating your own model

 ## Projections tab